 The Blog and Podcasts

 In spring 2018, I took Writing for Online Journalism and had to research and write five blog articles.
-I was able to apply my research on audio stories, film music and sound effects in these blogs, which launched the s2m blog.
-One blog topic was converted into my first stories2music podcast.
+I was able to apply my research on audio stories, film music and sound effects in these blogs, which launched the stories2music blog.
+One blog topic was converted into my first stories2music podcast: "Can You Hear It?"

 In fall 2018, I took two professional development classes at Palomar College: Social Media for Business and Broadcast and Media Writing.
 As final projects for these classes, I completed a social media marketing plan for stories2music and started to expand the s2m story, "The Plea," into a radio drama!